elucidata/storefront/docs/api.md

 ### Action Stubbing

-Storefront will automatically create an action stubs for every method defined in the `actions` block:
+Storefront will automatically create an action stub for every method defined in the `actions` block:

 ```javascript
 Storefront.define( 'Timer', ( mgr)=>{